 EXAMPLE: Beware the Lurking Variable

-Open the data set “SAT versus Teacher Salaries” in StatCrunch (in the SullyStats group).
+Open the data set “SAT versus Teacher Salaries” in StatCrunch (in the SullyStats group) or at https://sullystats.pub/SAT.

 Draw a scatter diagram treating “Avg Teacher Salary (000s)” as the explanatory variable and “Overall SAT” as the response variable.
 What type of relation appears to exist between teacher’s salary and SAT score?